Leon Quincy Jackson: Career

 In 1950, Jackson was the first African-American architect to open an office in the state of Oklahoma.
 He was hampered in taking his Oklahoma state licensing exam because of his race.

 Before receiving his master's degree, Jackson taught architectural engineering at Prairie View A&M University.
 In 1954, Haile Selassie, the Emperor of Ethiopia, visited Oklahoma State University–Stillwater in Stillwater, Oklahoma and Jackson attended the event.

 In 1954, Jackson moved to Nashville.
 He taught at Tennessee State University (TSU) from 1954 until ?.
 Jackson had established the architectural engineering program at TSU.
 He was an influence on many students, including architect Bob Wesley.

 From 1966 until 1975, Jackson was a member of the American Institute of Architects (AIA).

 Death and legacy

 Jackson died on July 21, 1995, and was buried in the Greenwood Cemetery in Nashville.
 Some of his buildings have been lost to fire or demolition but others remain standing.

+His daughter, Lillian Q. Jackson (1966-Present) was employed by her father.
+She received a B.A. in Urban Studies with a focus on Urban Planning and Development The University of Tennessee Knoxville.

-His son, Leon Jackson (1969–2016) also trained as an architect, and worked as a promoter of electronic music in Nashville, Tennessee.
+His son, Leon Quincy Jackson, Jr. (1969–2016) worked as a promoter of electronic music in Nashville, Tennessee.